chenshuo/tcpip-study/docs/profile.md

 # Profiling Linux TCP/IP stack with perf and pprof

-At home, I have two Linux hosts with Mellanox 10GbE nic (bought used from Ebay in 2017), directly connected using SPF cable.
+At home, I have two Linux hosts with Mellanox 10GbE nic (ConnectX EN 10GigE MT26448, bought used from Ebay in 2017) directly connected using SPF cable.

 ![10gbe](img/10gbe.jpg)